apsislabs/react-native-starter/README.md

 Rename your application from the react starter.

-1. `yarn install`
+1. `npm install`
-2. `yarn run rename` to rename the application from the starter
+2. `npm run rename` to rename the application from the starter
 3. `(cd ios && pod install)`

 ## Install Common Packages